ernierasta/pnp-howto/README.md

 If you want to quickstart your files do following:

-- download and install Gimp and Inkscape,
+- download and install Inkscape,
 - prepare your components (as a vector or raster graphics) to separate files (for cards poker size, mini-poker),
-- choose which layouts you will provide, usually duplex layout and gutter fold layout.
+- choose which layouts you will provide, usually duplex layout and gutter fold layout,
+- look at [Practical tutorials](#practical-tutorials) - WIP there will be more ;-).

 ## How games are made?